-ASTM D5276 Standard Test Method for Drop Test of Loaded Containers by Free Fall
+ASTM D5276 Drop Test of Loaded Containers

-ASTM D5276 is best suited for containers that are typically manually handled at some point throughout the distribution cycle.
+The ASTM D5276 standard is best suited for containers that are typically manually handled at some point throughout the distribution cycle.
 If a container is so large or heavy that it cannot be handled manually, then there may be a different test that is better suited for optimal test results.

 There are specific requirements for the free-fall drop test equipment.